dtrelogan/react-formstate/README.md

 [![Coverage Status](https://coveralls.io/repos/github/dtrelogan/react-formstate/badge.svg?branch=master)](https://coveralls.io/github/dtrelogan/react-formstate?branch=master)
 [![Build Status](https://travis-ci.org/dtrelogan/react-formstate.svg?branch=master)](https://travis-ci.org/dtrelogan/react-formstate)

-## a flexible, well-designed approach to [react forms](https://facebook.github.io/react/docs/forms.html)
+## a practical approach to react forms

-there are a slew of react form packages out there. why react-formstate?

-- seamlessly supports dynamic forms, asynchronous validation, and nested, reusable form components.
-- clean design allows for stateless input components - no mixin or decoration required.
-- simple architecture encapsulates UI validation logic in your form component where it typically belongs.
-- feature complete and fully tested - not a half-baked, half-finished library that will leave you hanging.

-react-formstate allows you to compose elegant forms quickly and easily, without getting in your way. it saves you hassle and time while still providing effective extension points. in my opinion, no other package does this as successfully.
+react-formstate is an elegant productivity solution for react forms and one-way binding. it is simple in design, simple to use, and limited in focus. it streamlines form components without buckling under complex use cases. it is feature complete and fully tested.

+react-formstate turned out even better than i expected. if you give it a try i think you'll be happy with the solution too.

-if you have any feedback i am happy to hear it. thanks.
+if you have any feedback i am glad to hear it. thanks.

 ### setup